markdstouffer/ani-bot/README.md

 # Ani-Bot
 A Discord bot for searching anime, user scores/progress, and managing watch-parties.
+Ani-Bot queries data from AniList's GraphQL API, and is written entirely in JavaScript, using the newest features available in the Discord.js library.

-Ani-Bot queries data from AniList's GraphQL API, and is written entirely in JavaScript, using the Discord.js library.
+Head over to [Getting Started](Getting%20Started.md) to learn more about the commands.

 ### Watch-parties
 The main feature of Ani-Bot is the creation of watch-parties.
 The first step is *suggesting* an anime for your group of friends to watch together (`/wp suggest <anime title>`).
 Any member of the server may choose to partake, either by reacting to a prompt, or by using `/wp join`.
 The watchparty command can then be used to check the progress of all members on the anime.